ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [French Guiana](/prayer/notes/french-guiana.html)
+This week we pray for [Denmark](/prayer/notes/denmark.html)

-If you missed it, we last prayed for [Netherlands](/prayer/notes/netherlands.html)
+If you missed it, we last prayed for [French Guiana](/prayer/notes/french-guiana.html)

 ## Prayer App